 Funding will be subject to apportionment and allotment requirements.
 Those balances may be reprioritized and reallocated for use during a lapse in appropriations through the financial plan process or the reprogramming process for foreign assistance funds.
 Such resources remain subject to any spending plans or notifications previously submitted to Congress on their functions as well as statutory requirements regarding the reprogramming or transfer of funds, guidance from OMB, and any other relevant guidance.

 Additional Rules and Restrictions

-Note: unless otherwise noted, any exceptions must be approved by the Office of the Under Secretary for Management in writing:
+Note: unless otherwise noted, any exceptions must be approved by the Office of the Under Secretary for Management unless delegated to another Department entity in writing:

 Hiring and Promotions